cpmdev/procedure-delay/README.md

 ## Installation
  * Clone or download repository in desired location.
- * Update procedure_delay.r for database connection settings and various desired filters.
+ * Update procedure_delay.r for your analysis
+       * Input database connection settings
+       * Update procedure and diagnosis filters
+       * Adjust SQL code as needed if using different table or view names